esheldon/psfex/README.md

     # if you install in a prefix, make sure you
     # add the /some/path/lib/python2.7/site-packages
-    # directory to your PYTHONPATH
+    # directory to your PYTHONPATH (replace python2.7
+    # with your python version)

 installation of C library
 ----------------------------